-The Continua Design Guidelines (CDG) defines a framework of underlying standards and criteria that ensure the interoperability of devices and data used for personal connected health.
-They also contain additional design guidelines that further clarify the underlying standards or specifications by reducing options or by adding missing features to improve interoperability.
+The Continua Design Guidelines (CDG) defines a framework of underlying standards and criteria that ensure the interoperability of devices and data used for personal connected health services.
+The Continua Design Guidelines also contain additional design guidelines that further clarify the underlying standards or specifications by reducing options or by adding missing features to improve interoperability.

-This specification defines the additional design guidelines for the Authenticated Persistent Session (APS), whose function is to provide a secure, long-lived, persistent bidirectional data channel between the health and fitness services application and a PHG application, suitable for sending unsolicited commands to the PHG or to devices connected via the PHG.
+This design guidelines defines the additional design guidelines for the Authenticated Persistent Session (APS), whose function is to provide a secure, long-lived, persistent bidirectional data channel between the Health & Fitness services application and a Personal Health Gateway (PHG) application, suitable for sending unsolicited commands to the PHG or to devices connected via the PHG.

-This Recommendation is part of the "ITU-T H.810 interoperability design guidelines for personal health systems" subseries.
+This design guidelines is part of the "ITU-T H.810 interoperability design guidelines for personal health systems" subseries.
 See [ITU-T H.810] for more details.